Alina Lekgetha: Early life

 Alina Molebogeng Nancy Lekgetha was born on 27 August 1918 in Thaba Nchu in the Free State province of South Africa.
 Her parents raised her as a Methodist.
 Unlike many members of the Thaba Nchu community, her family did not seek aid from traditional healers in order to honour their Christian faith.

 Personal life

 She was married to Samuel Molebatsi Lekgetha (date unknown) and had 4 children with him, namely Mokgadi Anna Lekgetha and Lennox Lekgetha.
-She died on 2 February 1992 in Mmabatho, Mafikeng having devoted her life in nursing education and governance.
+She died on 2 February 1992 in Mmabatho, Mafikeng having devoted her life to nursing education and governance.

 Education

 As a rural woman who used 'western' medicine, she regarded her role as a bridge between western and indigenous medicine.
 She trained for nursing at Elim Mission Hospital as well as McCord Hospital in Durban, Kwa-Zulu Natal.